To protect yourself, we have some recommendations. Some seem simple, even silly, but they work.

 Keep the card updated.
 When the nurse asks you what medications you are on, you don’t have to try to think under pressure.
 Hand them the card.

 As patients we must take responsibility for our safety.
 These are simple but effective measures you can take the next time you or a loved one visits the doctor or hospital to do just that.
 Have you been injured as a result of medical malpractice?
-Every Indiana medical malpractice lawyer at Christie Farrell Lee & Bell has experience and can help you explore your options.
+Every Indianapolis medical malpractice lawyer at Christie Farrell Lee & Bell has experience and can help you explore your options.